-The speed limits in Florida were established in order to help ensure the safety of everyone on the road.
+Speed limits in Florida and Georgia are established to help ensure everyone’s safety on the road.
 When drivers exceed those limits, it’s more difficult for them to react to unexpected situations in a timely manner or operate their cars safely during inclement weather.
-And at higher speeds, accidents are more likely to involve serious injuries or even fatalities.
+And at higher speeds, reckless driving is more likely to result in accidents with serious injuries or even fatalities.

 Technology has become a major part of our lives.
-It is easier than ever to stay connected to our friends and family, but sometimes that connectivity is detrimental.
-How many times have you seen a driver around you looking at their phones while they were moving down the roadway?
-Distracted driving is dangerous driving, and it poses a particular threat to tourist-heavy Florida roadways.
+It is easier than ever to stay connected to our friends and family, but sometimes that connectivity is dangerous.
+Ask yourself: how many times have you seen a driver around you looking at their phones while they were moving down the roadway?
+Distracted driving is dangerous driving, and it poses a particular threat to Florida and Georgia roadways.

 Failure to Obey Traffic Signals and Rules

-There were more than 400,000 total vehicle crashes during the latest reporting year in Florida, causing more than 254,000 injuries and 3,116 fatalities.
-When we look at the total vehicle accidents in Florida, impaired driving may seem like a minor overall cause.
-For the latest reporting year, alcohol-impaired or drug-impaired drivers caused 5,793 crashes.
+More than 400,000 total vehicle crashes occurred during the latest reporting year in Florida, causing more than 254,000 injuries and 3,116 fatalities.
+Impaired drivers were responsible for over 22% of the total vehicle crash deaths in the latest reporting year.
+Alcohol-impaired or drug-impaired drivers caused 5,793 crashes.
 But these incidents led to 3,624 injuries and 712 fatalities.
-Impaired drivers were responsible for over 22% of the total vehicle crash deaths in the latest reporting year.

 Driving While High

-If you’re involved in a car accident in Florida, understanding what caused the crash is a vital aspect of assessing liability.
-Many variables can affect the severity of an auto crash in Florida, including:
+If you’re involved in a car accident in Florida or Georgia, understanding the causes of car accidents is a vital aspect of assessing liability.
+Many variables can affect the severity of an auto crash, including: